jzbor/marswm/marswm/README.md

 * `inactive_color` - frame color of unfocused windows
 * `border_color` - color of the inner and outer border around the frame

-*Note: Although they may look very weird in the output of `marswm print-default-config` colors can simply be written as hex values (like `0x1a2b3c`).*
+*Note: Although they may look very weird in the output of `marswm --print-default-config` colors can simply be written as hex values (like `0x1a2b3c`).*

 To show a window's title at the top of its frame use these settings:
 * `show_title` - a boolean value determining whether the title is shown or not